decyphertek-io/decyphertek/docs/products/aws/flatcar-security.md

 Decyphertek has secured your AWS AMI with one or more of the following open source software.
-Please reference the specific softare stack your server has.
+Please reference the specific software stack your server has.
 As a courteousy to AWS Subscribers this section can be used as a quick reference.
 [AWS Marketplace: Decyphertek ](https://aws.amazon.com/marketplace/seller-profile?id=851968a2-7d3c-4a0b-8c33-5351d91aaef1)

 Note:
 ------